plausible/docs/docs/integration-guides.md

 [Here's how to get started with our WordPress plugin](https://plausible.io/wordpress-analytics-plugin)

-## iOS widget for quick overview of your stats
+## iOS apps and widgets for quick overview of your stats

+* [Glance for Plausible](https://testflight.apple.com/join/hG0MV7FC): A small app which lets you view your Plausible stats right on your iOS device.
+Built and maintained by Alexander Weiß.

 * [iOS widget](https://gist.github.com/linuz90/ac969cdfe9bd92af0b306c43caee8d0c) to display the total visitors count for today and the live visitors count with Plausible and Scriptable.
 Built and maintained by [Fabrizio Rinaldi](https://gist.github.com/linuz90).